 Keep doing this and tweaking the message until the words flow easily off your tongue and sound natural and conversational.

 2. Speak in Soundbites

 If you watch the news anchors on global news networks like CNN or the BBC, you will notice that they typically speak in short sentences or “sound bites”.

 See if you can arrange your script to deliver your messages in short, concise sound bites.
-I’ve found with my own professional TV/film acting process and while working with my clients that 3 to 12 words are easier to recall on the page versus long sentences.
-We speak in thoughts, not in sentences.
+With my professional TV/film acting process and while working with my clients, I’ve found that 3 to 12 words are easier to recall on the page versus long sentences.
+We speak in thoughts, not in written sentences.

-However, the use of an autocue or teleprompter is something I strongly discourage with my clients, the reasons for which can be found in my article, “Using an autocue?
-I’m not buying it”.
+However, the use of an autocue or teleprompter is something I strongly discourage with my clients.

 Getting our message content right is just the first step.
 Now we need to make sure that we emphasize the key descriptive words in our script.

-Depending on your content, decide on the tone and pace that would best suit your key messages.
+Depending on your content, decide on the tone and pace that best suits your key messages.

 - For example, your emotional tone and delivery pace would be quite different if you were promoting your services as a funeral director, vs. if you are promoting a fun new video game.